God's Not Interested in Your Worship Playlist — Modern Paraphrase | nocap.bible

 "Did you even bring Me sacrifices during those forty years in the wilderness, Israel?
 You carried around Sikkuth, your so-called king, and Kiyyun, your star-god — idols you made for yourselves.
 So I will send you into exile beyond Damascus," says the LORD, whose name is the God of hosts.

-The chapter ends not with hope, but with consequence.
+The chapter ends not with , but with consequence.
 God gave them every chance.
 He pleaded.
 He warned.
 He grieved.
-And they chose comfort over justice, ritual over righteousness, and idols over the living God.
+And they chose comfort over , ritual over , and over the living God.